 Be sure to discover some of the attractions this splendid city has to offer, including the Royal British Columbia Museum, Afternoon Tea at the Empress Hotel, a whale-watching cruise on the Strait of Juan de Fuca, and fine shopping along Government Street.

 This morning, set sail across the Strait of Georgia and through the spectacular Gulf Islands.
-After arrival in Vancouver, transfer to the cruise terminal and board your cruise ship this evening.
+After arrival in Vancouver, transfer to Canada Place and board your cruise ship.

 Day 14 SCENIC CRUISING: INSIDE PASSAGE